m-wojnar/reinforced-lib/docs/source/custom_agents.rst

         self.update = jax.jit(partial(self.update))
         self.sample = jax.jit(partial(self.sample, e=e))

-Lastly, we must specify the parameters' spaces that each of the implemented method takes.
+Lastly, we must specify the parameter spaces that each of the implemented methods take.
-It enables the library to automatically infer the necessary parameters from the environment.
+This enables the library to automatically infer the necessary parameters from the environment.

 .. code-block:: python

-    # Parameters required by the agents constructor in OpenAI Gym format.
+    # Parameters required by the agent constructor in OpenAI Gym format.
     # Type of returned value is required to be gym.spaces.Dict.
     @staticmethod
     def parameters_space() -> gym.spaces.Dict: